arkwl/CrackingTheCodingInterview/InterviewQuestions.md

 2.1 Remove duplicates in an unsorted list
   Put all elements in a Set(), duplicates immediately get take care of. {}

+2.2 Return kth to the last of a singly linked list put it all on a stack then pop off k times

+2.3 Delete middle node of a singly linked list
+  ** the runner method **
+  implementation in the folder

 2.6 Check to see if a linked list is a Palindrome.
   1. Reverse the original list
   2. Iterate through, one by one, if there's a difference return false.